Surrogate modelling the Baryonic Universe I: The colour of star formation: Datasets and models

 \illustris is a suite of cosmological hydrodynamical simulations carried out using the moving-mesh code {\sc Arepo} \citep{Springel2010}.
 Incorporating a comprehensive galaxy formation model with radiative gas cooling, star formation, galactic winds, and AGN feedback \citep{Weinberger2017, Pillepich2018a}, \illustris solves for the joint evolution of dark matter, gas, stars, and supermassive black holes from $z=127$ up to present time.
 We will use publicly available data from the largest hydrodynamical simulation of the suite, TNG300-1 \citep{Nelson2018a}, which evolved $2\,500^3$ gas tracers together with the same number of dark matter particles in a periodic box of $302.6$ Mpc on a side under a {\it Planck} 2015 cosmology.
 The corresponding mass resolution is 5.9 and $1.1\times10^7\Msun$ for dark matter and gas, respectively.
 Publicly available galaxy properties are tabulated at 100 snapshots.

 Following the same procedure as in \S\ref{sub:data_UMachine}, we select the 1\,000 \illustris star-forming and quenched central galaxies with host halo masses closest to $\logMpeak=11.4$, 11.8, 12.3, and 12.8, respectively.
-Note that in this simulation almost all central galaxies in high mass haloes are quenched; as a result, to prevent selection biases, we do not consider star-forming galaxies in $\logMpeak=12.8$ haloes.
+Note that almost all central galaxies in high mass haloes are quenched in this simulation; consequently, selecting the 1\,000 star-forming galaxies with host halo mass closest to $\logMpeak=12.8$ would result in selecting galaxies in haloes with a broad range of masses.
+Motivated by this, we do not consider star-forming galaxies in such haloes.
 Our \illustris library thus includes 7\,000 SFHs.